Puppy training 101: Expert tips to help you raise a happy, well-mannered dog

 Nelson says socializing puppies helps build a foundation that will allow them to succeed for the rest of their lives.

-Nelson says one excellent option is to look for a puppy kindergarten or socialization class.
-The courses offer a chance for the puppy to meet new dogs and new people — all with the oversight of a trainer.
+One excellent option is to look for a puppy kindergarten or socialization class.
+These courses offer the puppy a chance to meet new dogs and people, all under the supervision of a trainer.

 “It’s a great first step,” she says.

-At Paw School, the puppy socialization classes are a mix of play with interruptions to work on skills such as walking on a leash and learning to focus on their owners, Thorpe says.
+Thorpe says puppy socialization classes mix play with interruptions to work on skills such as walking on a leash and focusing on their owners.

 Wait to introduce your puppy to other dogs until she’s gotten her vaccinations.
-Or you can set up a puppy playdate with an older who has had his shots.
+You can also set up a puppy playdate with an older dog who has had his shots.

 Puppy training 101: Puppy potty training